CheaterEater-RM/LOS-Check/README.md

 ﻿# LOS Overlay & Cover Planner

-Line-of-sight visualization with cover color-coding and bunker planning tools for RimWorld 1.6.
+Line-of-sight visualization with cover color-coding and bunker planning tools for RimWorld.
+Built using AI tools.

-A RimWorld 1.6 mod by CheaterEater.

 ## Features

 - **Three overlay modes**: Off, Static (direct LOS), Leaning (includes lean-around-corner)
 - **Offensive/Defensive views**: See cover targets have from you, or cover you have from each direction
-- **Cover color-coding**: Green (clear) to Red (heavy cover), matching vanilla angle-based cover algorithm
+- **Cover color-coding**: Green (clear) to Red (heavy cover)
 - **Pawn & turret gizmos**: Toggle overlay on drafted ranged pawns and player turrets
 - **Planning tools** (architect menu): Place observer markers, hypothetical walls, cover, and openings
-- **Drag-to-place**: Wall, cover, and opening markers support click-and-drag lines/rectangles
 - **Combined view**: See union coverage from all observer markers simultaneously
 - **Moving pawn tracking**: Overlay redraws as pawn moves to new cells
 - **Combat Extended support**: Auto-detected soft dependency, uses cover height system